What’s the meaning of tesoro in Italian?

-There’s no female version of tesoro as an affectionate nickname, so you will say tesoro regardless of whether the recipient of the message is a boy or a girl, a man or a woman.
+There’s no female version of tesoro as an affectionate nickname, so you will say tesoro whether the recipient of your message is a boy or a girl, a man or a woman.

-Treasure in Italian can also be used to mean the entire wealth of a nation.
+Treasure in Italian can also be used to refer to the entire wealth of a nation.

 Il tesoro della Corona